 Information concerning any improvements will be added to the appropriate technical documentation at its next revision and printing.
-Therefore, when requesting service assistance for specific units, note the Revision information found on the cover of this document, and refer to the printing date which appears at the bottom of this page.
+Therefore, when requesting service assistance for specific units, note the Revision information found on this document, and refer to the printing date which appears on this page.